ajaychitre/gcp-tools/README.md

 authAccessToken
 authAccessTokenSecret
 ```
-3. You can enter the values of the above 4 properties in  [application.properties] (./gcp-tools-restServer/src/resources/application.properties)
+3. You can enter the values of the above 4 properties in  [application.properties](./gcp-tools-restServer/src/main/resources/application.properties)